davwillev/REDCap_Survey_Shuffle/README.md

 # REDCap Survey Shuffle

 This REDCap External Module allows users to shuffle surveys such that they are displayed to respondents in a random order, and the order in which they were displayed can be stored in a text variable.
+Also supports data entry forms, allowing users to define randomised or field-based ordering of forms.
+It can be configured to shuffle:
+	•	Surveys only,
+	•	Data entry forms only, or
+	•	Both.

+Each configuration is event-specific, making it compatible with longitudinal projects.
+This ensures that different events can have their own independent shuffling rules for surveys or forms.

 ## Installation